-Pursuant to Rule 211 of the Commission's Rules and Regulations,1 and Order No. 861,2 Monitoring Analytics, LLC, acting in its capacity as the Independent Market Monitor ("Market Monitor") for PJM Interconnection, L.L.C. ("PJM"),3 submits this protest to the triennial filing in support of market based rates authorization submitted by Radford's Run Wind Farm, LLC, et al. on June 29, 2020 ("June 29th Filing") in this proceeding.
+Pursuant to Rule 211 of the Commission's Rules and Regulations, and Order No. 861, Monitoring Analytics, LLC, acting in its capacity as the Independent Market Monitor ("Market Monitor") for PJM Interconnection, L.L.C. ("PJM"), submits this protest to the triennial filing in support of market based rates authorization submitted by Kestrel Acquisition, LLC on June 29, 2020, in this proceeding.
 The protest is limited to the extent that such market based rated authorization applies or may apply to sales of energy or capacity in PJM markets.